-My flight was to be on 17-year-old Pretty Woman, one of Virgin Atlantic’s Boeing 747s — and what a pretty woman she was!
-We pushed back bang on our scheduled departure time of 11:05am and were in the air just over 10 minutes later.
+My flight was to be on the then-17-year-old 747 named Pretty Woman, in keeping with Virgin’s cheeky naming tradition.
+We pushed back right at our scheduled departure time of 11:05 a.m. and were in the air just over 10 minutes later.

 Cabin and Seat

-I couldn’t help but smile to myself stepping foot into the Upper Class cabin for the first time.
+I couldn’t help but smile to myself stepping into the Upper Class cabin for the first time.
 The view right into the nose of the jumbo really was quite something.
 The cabin, despite its age, felt fresh and appeared clean and well-prepared for the eight-hour flight across the Atlantic.
-I have to say, the boarding music was my favourite of all the airlines I’ve flown.
-The playlist had a tongue-in-cheek and playful feel, sort of like a school disco crossed with an all-inclusive hotel’s evening entertainment.
-‘Come Fly With Me’ was my No. 1, for sure.
+I have to say, the boarding music was my favourite of all the airlines I’ve flown — it had a tongue-in-cheek and playful feel, sort of like a school disco crossed with an all-inclusive hotel’s evening entertainment.
+“Come Fly With Me” was my No. 1, for sure.

 The bar was stocked and ready to offer passengers their first drinks.

 That symmetry, though … I was in AvGeek heaven, that is for sure!

 I love just staring aimlessly out the window when I fly, so I wasn’t really looking forward to eight hours facing away from the seat, but I suppose you can’t have it all.
 I really wanted to check out the view of the bright red engines, so headed back into the premium economy cabin and wasn’t disappointed!

 Considering the plane’s age, I thought the seat looked to be in good shape.
 My amenity kit was sat waiting for me, and the bedding was stored behind the seat.
 The little fold-down tray under the lamp was great, as you didn’t need to fold it away for takeoff and landing.